 Recent work under this priority

-• In partnership with the Surrey Local Optical Committee (LOC), Sight for Surrey, the Specialist Diabetic Screening Service, High Street Opticians and Surrey Heartlands ICB we have commenced the research phase of a project looking to understand the barriers to having sight tests and what might encourage those from for black and Asian minoritised communities attend.
-This project is also supported with an online survey: Experiences and barriers to accessing sight (eye) tests for Black and Asian minoritised communities
+• In partnership with the Surrey Local Optical Committee (LOC), Sight for Surrey, the Specialist Diabetic Screening Service, high street opticians and Surrey Heartlands ICB we have been undertaking research for a project looking to understand the barriers to having sight tests and what might encourage those from for black and Asian minoritised communities to attend.
+Our report will be available in the coming months!

 Reports and bulletins relating to this priority can be found under the Access to primary care category of our reports section on our website.